zappa/Zappa/README.md

 Better still, with Zappa you only pay for the milliseconds of server time that you use, so it's many **orders of magnitude cheaper** than VPS/PaaS hosts like Linode or Heroku - and in most cases, it's completely free.
 Plus, there's no need to worry about load balancing or keeping servers online ever again.

 It's great for deploying serverless microservices with frameworks like Flask and Bottle, and for hosting larger web apps and CMSes with Django.
-Or, you can use any WSGI-compatible app you like!
+Zappa also supports ASGI frameworks like **FastAPI**, **Starlette**, and **Quart** — deploy async Python apps to Lambda with the same ease.
+You can use any WSGI or ASGI-compatible app you like!
 You **probably don't need to change your existing applications** to use it, and you're not locked into using it.

 Zappa also lets you build hybrid event-driven applications that can scale to **trillions of events** a year with **no additional effort** on your part!
 You also get **free SSL certificates**, **global app deployment**, **API access management**, **automatic security policy generation**, **precompiled C-extensions**, **auto keep-warms**, **oversized Lambda packages**, and **many other exclusive features**!